wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/ReadMe.md

 The said 4 variantions are:

+1. **Selectors wrapped, no TOC**

+    - css selectors are wrapped under the `.markdown-article` class name
+    - css rules for table of contents parts are **excluded**

+    Files:

+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--wrapped--no-toc.css`
+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--wrapped--no-toc.min.css`

+2. **Selectors wrapped, with TOC**

+    - css selectors are wrapped under the `.markdown-article` class name
+    - css rules for table of contents parts are **included**,

+    Files:

+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--wrapped--with-toc.css`
+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--wrapped--with-toc.min.css`

+    > Don't forget to use the `table-of-contents-behaviours.js` together with either of these css files.

-1. **Selectors non-wrapped, no TOC**
+3. **Selectors non-wrapped, no TOC**

     - css selectors are **NOT** wrapped under any class name
     - css rules for table of contents parts are **excluded**

+    Files:

+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--no-toc.css`
+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--no-toc.min.css`

-2. **Selectors non-wrapped, with TOC**
+4. **Selectors non-wrapped, with TOC**

     - css selectors are **NOT** wrapped under any class name
     - css rules for table of contents parts are **included**

-    > Don't forget to use the `table-of-contents-behaviours.js` together with this css file.

-3. **Selectors wrapped, no TOC**

-    - css selectors are wrapped under the `.markdown-article` class name
-    - css rules for table of contents parts are **excluded**

-4. **Selectors wrapped, with TOC**

-    - css selectors are wrapped under the `.markdown-article` class name
-    - css rules for table of contents parts are **included**,
+    Files:

+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--with-toc.css`
+    - `./dist/css/wulechuan-styles-for-html-via-markdown.default--with-toc.min.css`

-    > Don't forget to use the `table-of-contents-behaviours.js` together with this css file.
+    > Don't forget to use the `table-of-contents-behaviours.js` together with either of these css files.

 ---